 27% of people said they do it, but it’s painful.

-22% of people felt self conscious and worried too much about what other people might think of them.
+22% of people felt self conscious, and were worried too much about what others might think of them.

 So, what does it mean to show up online?

 Basically I’m talking about showing your FACE and sharing your VOICE.

 Showing more of YOU, the human behind the brand.